Murphy-OrangeMud/Murphy-OrangeMud.github.io/content/posts/journalctl--since-2022-01-01.md

 ---
-title: "Journalctl --since 2022-01-01 | grep books"
+title: "Journalctl --since 2022-01-01"
 date: 2022-12-28T13:45:10-05:00
 draft: false
 ---

+### What have I changed

+Go to USA and be a new anarchist and programmer.

+### What did I learn

+Programming Languages: OCaml, Rust(basic), Swift, TypeScript, JavaScript, ReScript(basic)

+Projects: Ocaml-raft (unfinished), Tor-Weather

+Achievements: Become expert on Codeforces, Know how to start a project fast.

-This post is written in simplified Chinese.
+Below is written in simplified Chinese.

 ### What I read